The digital execution architecture is a new paradigm for the energy industry.

 Software applications are not new or unique to the digital execution architecture as they are part of the traditional execution model.
 These applications are necessary for the many project disciplines to do their work.
 Engineers need a CAD system to make a design, project controls need a scheduling system to make a project schedule, and construction needs a completions system to verify the installation for handover.
 What is different in the digital execution architecture is how data is stored and shared among these applications and the high degree of integration among these information systems, which eliminates the silo effect.

-The digital execution architecture makes it easier to unlock the full potential of new digital technologies, such as augmented reality, in the design and construction of a capital project.
+The digital execution architecture makes it easier to unlock the full potential of new digital technologies, such as the superimposition of digital data, usually an image, onto real-world objects to enhance the user’s understanding of the real-world environment....
+Read more, in the design and construction of a capital project.
 These new technologies can be fully integrated with other systems and no longer exist as stand-alone systems.

 Engineering Authoring Applications